rapidfish/personnummer/README.md

 * Checksum algorithm is based upon the Luhn-algorithm a.k.a modulus-10-algorithm.

 * This API is based on documents publicly available at the Swedish Tax Agency: [http://www.skatteverket.se].

+* This project was originally hosted on bitbucket 2015-09-27, but has moved to GitHub since 2020-02-19 *

+* This project is licensed under the terms of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt *

 ### Who do I talk to? ###